-- (1) See Note 2 to the Consolidated Financial Statements for information concerning the computation of net loss per share. - (2) Adjusted to give effect to the sale of a sufficient number of shares of Common Stock offered hereby (at an assumed initial public offering price of \$11.00 per share, the mid-point of the price range set forth on the cover page of this Prospectus, and after the deduction of estimated underwriting discounts and commissions and a pro rata portion of estimated offering expenses payable by the Company) the net proceeds from the sale of which are used to repay certain indebtedness of the Company, and adjusted to give effect, as of the beginning of the period, to the elimination of the interest expense on the indebtedness repaid (\$64,000 for the year ended December 31, 1995 and \$86,000 for the six months ended June 30, 1996).
-The number of such shares would be approximately 207,730 at December 31, 1995 and approximately 417,670 at June 30, 1996.
-See "Use of Proceeds." - (3) Adjusted to include a sufficient number of shares of Common Stock offered hereby (at an assumed initial public offering price of \$11.00 per share, the mid-point of the price range set forth of the cover page of this Prospectus, and after the deduction of estimated underwriting discounts and commissions and a pro rata portion of estimated offering expenses payable by the Company) the net proceeds from the sale of which are used to repay certain indebtedness of the Company.
-The number of such shares would be approximately 207,730 at December 31, 1995 and approximately 417,670 at June 30, 1996.
-See "Use of Proceeds.". - (4) During 1992, the Company approved a restructuring plan which resulted in a nonrecurring charge of \$2,747,000, primarily to write-off assets associated with a technology used by the Company prior to the development of the ETD process.

-- (5) In August 1995 and in connection with a recapitalization of the Company, the liquidation preference on the Company's preferred stock was eliminated and the Company's preferred stock was reclassified as Class A common stock.
+- (1) See Note 2 to the Consolidated Financial Statements for information concerning the computation of net loss per share. - (2) Adjusted to give effect to the sale of 3,000,000 shares of Common Stock offered hereby and application of the estimated net proceeds to the Company for contemplated debt repayment, with elimination of the interest expense on the indebtedness repaid (\$64,000 for the year ended December 31, 1995 and \$83,000 for the six months ended June 30, 1996).
+See "Use of Proceeds." - (3) Adjusted to give effect to the sale of 3,000,000 shares of Common Stock offered hereby. - (4) During 1992, the Company approved a restructuring plan which resulted in a nonrecurring charge of \$2,747,000, primarily to write-off assets associated with a technology used by the Company prior to the development of the ETD process. - (5) In August 1995 and in connection with a recapitalization of the Company, the liquidation preference on the Company's preferred stock was eliminated and the Company's preferred stock was reclassified as Class A common stock.
 See "Description of Capital Stock -- 1995 Recapitalization." - (6) Adjusted to give effect to the sale of 3,000,000 shares of Common Stock offered hereby (at an assumed initial public offering price of \$11.00 per share, the mid-point of the price range as set forth on the cover page of this Prospectus, and after the deduction of estimated underwriting discounts and commissions and estimated offering expenses payable by the Company), application of the estimated net proceeds to the Company and the issuance of 98,001 shares of Common Stock in partial payment of a note to be repaid upon completion of this Offering.
 See "Use of Proceeds."